meduri-ruthwick/ChARM-Study/README.md

 ## 📜 License & Access

-This repository describes the model and its applications. **Code and models will be available upon request.**
+This repository describes the model and its applications. **Code and models will be available upon request.** [Academic purposes only]

 ---